fenixkz/rl_journey/Lesson-2/theory.md

 V(s) = \mathbb{E}[\sum_{t=0}^\infty R_t | S_t = s]
 $$

 it's the expected total return (cumulative reward) you get starting from that state and acting according to the policy.
 And the optimal state values are the one that maximize the total return.
 So, what if instead of trying to compute it via Bellman equations we just... measured it?

-And can we do it?
-Of course we can!
+I mean let the agent play one episode, by summing all discounted rewards in the trajectory after some specific state $s$ you get the total return.
+This total return is a good guess of true value of that specific state, it is not perfect of course, but who said that we cannot play thousands of episodes to improve our guess?

 The big idea of Monte Carlo method is to estimate the expected value by simply averaging the returns we've actually observed.

+---

+**A quick side-note**

+The name is a direct nod to the famous Monte Carlo Casino in Monaco.
+This is because the method's core idea - estimating an unknown value by generating a large number of random samples and averaging the results - is analogous to studying a game of roulette by playing it thousands of times.
+The term was coined by physicists like John von Neumann and Stanislaw Ulam during the Manhattan Project.
+They needed a code name for their secret work using this statistical simulation method, and the famous casino, a center of chance and probability, was a perfect fit.

+---

 ### Core Idea